picolonet/codewalk/README.md

 1. Gitingest has code for directory traversal including markdown flattening of dir structure as a markdown fenced code block. ``` tree
 2. xml should also work for dir structure.

+### Sample Queries

+FastApi:  how does an api request get handled through various classes and functions in this project ?